Prof. Thomas Kinnaman (economics)

 Required Course: ECON 266

-The island nation of Barbados, located along the Lesser Antilles between the Caribbean Sea and the Atlantic Ocean is an excellent venue to study the history, culture, politics and economics of island nations that are very different from the United States.
+The island nation of Barbados, located along the Lesser Antilles between the Caribbean Sea and the Atlantic Ocean, is an excellent location to study the history, culture, politics and economics of island nations that are very different from the United States.
 A British colony for most of its past, Barbados is now an independent nation experiencing the fifth highest per-capita income among all nations of the western hemisphere.
 This success can be attributed to its stable democracy, its fair and impartial court system, its strong public education system, and its relatively low rates of crime and corruption.

-All students are required to take Political Economy of the Caribbean (ECON 266).
-Students will receive a course grade and one course credit.
+All students take Political Economy of the Caribbean (ECON 266).
+Students receive a course grade and one course credit.
 This course will introduce students to the history, economics, government, and culture of Barbados and the Caribbean region.
 Invited speakers include (these are subject to change) the Deputy Governor of the Central Bank of Barbados, the Barbados Ambassador to CARICOM, the former Director of the National Council for Science and Technology, the Director of Research at the Caribbean Tourism Organization, an official from the Ministry of Transformation, representatives from private industry such as Peat Marwick Associates and the Royal Bank of Canada, and university professors from the Caribbean.
 Except on days with curriculum-based field trips, class will meet twice per day (10-11:30 and 1-2:30) in a conference room on the first floor of the hotel.

 Students may also sign up for a summer-long independent study.
 Students must select a topic that is related to their visit to the Caribbean.
 Students then create a syllabus that explains their topic of interest, provides a complete reading list, a six-week reading schedule, and methods of assessment that could include weekly reading summaries, a final paper, and a final presentation.
 See the professors for more information on this independent study option.

 All students will participate in the following field trips: